Siblings of Children with Serious Illnesses

 Feeling excluded can naturally lead to jealousy.
 Siblings may even wish a sick sibling would die.
 Then, if their sibling's condition does not improve, or worsens, the well siblings feel guilty or perhaps responsible.

-Children aged 3 to 6 years are particularly susceptible.
+Children ages 3 to 6 years are particularly susceptible.
 They are what experts call "magical thinkers," who believe their thoughts have the power to hurt others.

 A magical thinker who feels jealous of a sibling or wishes for a sibling's death can feel responsible if his sibling's condition does not improve.
 The sibling's condition may even appear to be punishment for something the magical thinker did.
 Children at this age are capable of thinking, "Yesterday I stole my brother's toy, and today my brother is even sicker.
 It's my fault."